-All of the snow weekends are preceded by a lecture to introduce content and to prepare for the weekend.
+Both of the snow weekends are preceded by a lecture to introduce content and to prepare for the weekend.

 The best way to acquire mountain fitness is to go on some club tramping trips before the course!

 The course includes supervised travel on moderately-angled snow slopes which can be icy.
 Participants are encouraged to climb short steeper sections as their confidence and footwork improves.
-The roped exercises will be undertaken on steeper snow and rock slopes under close instructor supervision.

 We can expect to experience storms and strong winds on Ruapehu and will adapt the programme to suit the conditions.